atmcgrath/END-Digital-Collection/_texts/EN-GenuineCopies-1770.md

 ---

 ## CARD.
 I have just received your —— ——s’s last favour.
-You are going to Portsmouth to-morrow, I to ——-shire.
+You are going to Portsmouth to-morrow, I to ——shire.
 Farewell, till I see or hear from you again.
 [25]

 ---